- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 - The Instead Cup be used during penetrative sex, so that you can continue to live your life while on your period

-- Some people use them to increase their changes of getting pregnant
+- A number of people use them for fertility purposes to increase their changes of getting pregnant

 - Possible to find disposable Soft Cups in stores, but the best prices are often online (Buy Instead SoftCups on Amazon)